jtucker2/Python-COM-Access/README.md

 Kraken may get stuck during a dump if Access is asking for input.
 Simply open Access and provide an input and kraken will continue.

+If you get a `has no attribute 'CLSIDToClassMap'` error then delete the folder at `C:\Users\<my username>\AppData\Local\Temp\gen_py` (https://stackoverflow.com/questions/33267002/why-am-i-suddenly-getting-a-no-attribute-clsidtopackagemap-error-with-win32com)

 The contents of an MS Access database can be queried using the following SQL statement:

 ```